-A To open a new CD Extra layout:
+To open a new CD Extra layout:

-- N If you are in a different layout then you can click the Home button on the toolbar to return to the Home Screen. - 2.
+- If you are in a different layout then you can click the Home button on the toolbar to return to the Home Screen. - 2.
 Select CD Extra from the Audio Menu.

-Once you open a CD Extra layout, Media Maker will display an audio track layout in the destination pane.
+Once you open a CD Extra layout, NTI Media Maker 9 will display an audio track layout in the destination pane.
 The source pane will contain the Explorer view as described in Chapter 3.

-When creating a CD Extra disc, Media Maker will record two sessions on the resulting CD.
+When creating a CD Extra disc, NTI Media Maker 9 will record two sessions on the resulting CD.
 The first session will contain the audio tracks from your layout.
 The second session contains a data track using the ISO 9660 naming restrictions written in the CD-ROM XA format.
-Media Maker will record the data track from an existing virtual Data CD image or one that you will create.
+NTI Media Maker 9 will record the data track from an existing virtual Data CD image or one that you will create.

 Always remember to save your virtual CD Extra layout once you have created it.
-By default, Media Maker will use the .CDM extension name for all layout files.
+It is a good idea to save a new layout even though it is blank.
+You should save the layout file often enough to reduce the risk of losing your work.
+By default, NTI Media Maker 9 will use the .CDM extension name for all layout files.